quarkusio/quarkus/README.md

 not being invalidated correctly in some cases.
 To run a build with a new instance of the server you can use `mvn install -Dnative-image.new-server=true`.

+## How to use Shamrock

+TODO: To be completed.

+To just build the native image of the examples, you can run

+    mvn package

+If you just want to run the native image task you can do:

+    mvn shamrock:native-image

 ## Architecture Overview